-It’s known for it’s stunning white beaches and azure blue waters but a trip to Cuba is not complete without visiting the island's capital, Havana.
+It’s known for its stunning white beaches and azure blue waters, but a trip to Cuba is not complete without visiting the island's capital, Havana.

-If you love salsa then you’ll love this city.
+If you love salsa, then you’ll love this city.
 Home of the Buena Vista Social Club, the most famous Cuban salsa of all, Havana has a thriving live music scene.

 Things to See

-The plazas are the places to just wile away the hours, people watch and have your picture taken with locals dressed in traditional costumes.
+The plazas are the places just to while away the hours, people watch and have your picture taken with locals dressed in traditional costumes.

-Just meandering around Old Havana with its faded pastel-colored houses and Art Deco style is an adventure in itself, losing yourself amongst the back streets and reappearing within one of the plazas.
+Meandering around Old Havana with its faded pastel-colored houses and Art Deco style is an adventure in itself, losing yourself amongst the back streets and reappearing within one of the plazas.

 A visit to the small Chocolate Museum is a must, even if it's just to treat yourself to a chocolate shaped cigar.

-From Havana you can take a trip to the tobacco fields to the west of the capital to watch how cuban cigars are made.
+From Havana, you can take a trip to the tobacco fields to the west of the capital to watch how Cuban cigars are made.

 The Best Views of Havana